How to brief a food photographer: what to prepare before your shoot

 Thinking like a food scientist

 Understanding acidity is a simple way to cook smarter.
 Acidic ingredients donate hydrogen ions that lower pH, changing how proteins, fats, and carbohydrates behave.
-That’s why lemon prevents apples from browning, why vinegar tenderises meat, and why acid can stabilise dressings or emulsions.
+That’s why lemon prevents apples from browning, why vinegar tenderises meat, and why a touch of acid in a dressing can help the other ingredients work together — particularly when emulsifiers like egg yolk or mustard are already doing the heavy lifting.

 You don’t need to remember the chemistry to use it: just notice how acidity influences both structure and flavour, and use that knowledge to adjust with purpose.